wp-plugins/manage-upload-types/readme.txt

 1. The Manage Upload Types section on the Settings->Media page in the administration interface.

 == Changelog ==
+= 1.3 =
+* Tested for compatibility with current WordPress versions and updated this file.

 = 1.2 =
 * Fix for small bug introduced in 1.1.
 Please update.